OREM HERITAGE MUSEUM

-A visit to the Orem Heritage Museum is great for school and church groups, clubs and organizations, and families and individuals.
-The museum is an impressive 30,000-piece collection that tells the unique history of the city of Orem through artifacts including:
+A visit to the Orem Heritage Museum is great for school and church groups, scout troops, senior center and assisted living facilities, clubs and organizations, and families and individuals.
+The museum is an impressive 2,000-piece collection that tells the unique history of the city of Orem through artifacts including:

 - Coal stove, butter churn, old-fashioned washing machine, popcorn poppers, victrola, pioneer clothing and more